Opentrons/Protocols/protocols/2c62b7/Protocol Notes.md

 ### Engage + Remove Supernatant
 16. Engage Mag Mod and Delay for 5 minutes to allow mag beads to settle on the walls.
 (Engage and Wait Step) (5 minutes default)
     Mix while the magmod is engaged using same tips from step 15
 17. Aspirate (all of the liquid ~600+ uL, about 10uL can be left behind) supernatant and discard without touching the magnetic beads.
-(Might require putting pipette to the side, Remove Supernatant Step) (Remove supernatant column by column, cycle through to prevent beads to be drying, slow aspiration and dispense) (discard tips)
+(Might require putting pipette to the side, Remove Supernatant Step) (Remove supernatant column by column, cycle through to prevent beads to be drying, slow aspiration and dispense)(consider increasing axis speed after aspirating and dispensing) (discard tips)
 18. Disengage Mag Mod
 ### Wash Step
 19. Add 500 uL (Add 300uL (Max) instead of 500) of VHB Buffer to NEST 2 mL 96-Well Deep Well Plate, V Bottom (Dispense at a very fast rate)